Undergraduate Degrees FAQ

 The health insurance is typically included in the tuition package for international students, though check your program to ensure this is the case for you.

 To get to TAU, you’ll need to fly into Ben Gurion Airport and then take either the train, bus or a taxi.
-We currently recommend flying with El Al, Israel’s national airline, which has been the most reliable airline since October 7.

 US students studying on a student visa are not required to serve in the military.
 Israeli citizens or children of Israeli citizens may be subject to military service requirements, although deferments are available.
 Lone soldiers typically apply to TAU after completing their service; their applications are evaluated holistically, without bias.